 Yandy's operating lease for warehousing and office space in Phoenix, Arizona expired in February 2021, following an extension of the original December 2020 expiration.
-On August 26, 2020, we entered into a non-cancelable operating lease for 51,962 space feet of warehousing and office space in Phoenix, Arizona for Yandy's operations.
+On August 26, 2020, we entered into a non-cancelable operating lease for 51,962 square feet of warehousing and office space in Phoenix, Arizona for Yandy's operations.
 The lease commenced on February 1, 2021 and expires on May 31, 2031 with an option to renew for an additional 5 or 10 years at market rates.
 Rent, which commenced in June 2021 after a four-month rent free period, is payable monthly and is subject to annual increases of 3% for a total lease commitment of \$4.1 million.
-Additionally le to receive at neant improvement allowance of up to \$0.8 million.
+Additionally, we are eligible to receive a tenant improvement allowance of up to \$0.8 million.